edman/audie/README.md

 class Thermosiphon implements Pump {}
 ```

-And then from the code above, Diversion generates the following source.
+And then from the code above, Audie generates the following source.

 ```dart
 class _$CoffeeShop extends CoffeeShop {